[ BACKGROUND COLOR BLOCK-1 ]

 Management fees can be paid on a straight line basis over the fund’s life or be paid on a “step-down” basis in which a GP reduces management fees after a certain number of years or at the completion of a milestone (for example, when all investments are made).
 At the point of step-down, the GP might change the management fee structure to only 2% of invested capital, rather than 2% of committed capital, reflecting the reduced workload of the GP after investments have been sourced.

 The size of the management fee often depends on the size of the fund.
-Seed funds sometimes charge higher management fees than later-stage funds because they have less capital commitments, and therefore may look for a proportionally larger fee to cover ongoing expenses.
+Seed funds sometimes charge higher management fees than later-stage funds because they have fewer capital commitments, and therefore may look for a proportionally larger fee to cover ongoing expenses.
 A $15M fund with a 2% management fee would collect $300k annually to cover day-to-day operations.
 If that fund had a 10-year lifespan, LPs would pay $3M over the life of the fund.

 Management fees typically cease when the fund terminates (which usually happens contractually after 10 years) or when all of a fund’s investments have exited and final distributions are made.
 A fund might also cap the amount of management fees it collects at a certain amount.